 Elm is another good choice and there is generally plenty of this wood available due to Dutch Elm disease.
-However because elm has a high water content it will take a long time to season.
+However, because elm has a high water content it will take a long time to season.
 It tends to burn slowly so is best used with other logs around it.
-However once it is well alight it will produce generous levels of heat.
-Elm is the perfect wood to add to the stove last thing at night due to its slow burning properties.
+However, once it is well alight it will produce generous levels of heat.
+Elm is the perfect wood to add to the stove the last thing at night due to its slow burning properties.

 Cherry is another wonderful, slow burning wood that will push out heat into your room and create a beautiful smell.
 Cherry is a popular choice for burning at Christmas time, giving a seasonal atmosphere to your home.

-As well as these popular choices there are several other recommended woods, such as beech, cedar and hazel, which can be used on stoves with success.
+As well as these popular choices there are several other recommended kinds of wood, such as beech, cedar, and hazel, which can be used on stoves with success.
 Softwoods such as pine and deal are also easy to obtain and make particularly good kindling.
-For a slow burning wood that produces tremendous heat levels you can’t do better than yew.
+For a slow burning wood that produces tremendous heat levels, you can’t do better than yew.

 Woods to avoid!